2026 Pesticides in the Pantry:

 What This Data Reveals

 The food industry has not responded to stakeholder demands for pesticide reduction and transparency.
+Companies are actively dismantling commitments.
+Voluntary action alone may prove insufficient.

 Since our last assessment, major food manufacturers' and suppliers' average scores have fallen, in some cases dramatically, reflecting the industry's overall regression, with leading companies actively dismantling previous commitments.
 This pattern suggests that current voluntary corporate action is insufficient to drive meaningful pesticide reduction across the food system.

 In a competitive marketplace that increasingly demands safe food, and reduced harm to stakeholders and the environment, understanding and assessing supplier pesticide use is essential for companies to mitigate risk and maintain profitability well into the future.
+The companies taking steps to mitigate pesticide risk now will be better positioned as regulatory pressure, consumer awareness, and litigation risk continue growing.

 Methodology Note